 Students at the pre-candidate level are eligible to apply for the Winthrop B. Chamberlain Scholarship for Graduate Student Research, which supports up to $1,000 in research costs.
 Students at the candidate level are eligible to apply for the Departmental Dissertation Research Award, which supports up to $3,000 in research costs.
 Additionally, the Rackham Graduate School offers several sources of research support to graduate students at various stages in their academic career.
 More information on Rackham's research support can be found here.

 We are also home to The Howard R. Marsh Center for the Study of Journalistic Performance, which provides research grants to department faculty and graduate students studying the factors affecting the ability of the communication media to perform their functions in a democratic society.

 Curriculum and Program Requirements

-Our curriculum provides a solid foundation in communication studies while also permitting you to design a highly individualized program of study tailored to fit their needs and interests.
+Our curriculum provides a solid foundation in communication and media while also permitting you to design a highly individualized program of study tailored to fit their needs and interests.

 What are the program requirements and how long does the program take to complete?